danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 ## Format the results

-The JSON response we have received back from the Dictionary API is formatted as a single line and not in a very readable state.
+The JSON response we have received back from the Dictionary API is formatted in a single line and in not a very readable state.
 When using curl there are several options available to format the results.

-If you are using a Mac or certain Linux distributions, using the `json_pp` utility is a formatting option.
+If you are using a Mac or certain Linux distributions, using the `json_pp` utility is one formatting option.
 ```
 curl --request GET https://api.dictionaryapi.dev/api/v2/entries/en/quintessence | json_pp
 ```